 The Best Cat Scratchers and Why They're Important

 If there’s one thing cat parents know for sure it’s that their children LOVE to scratch.
 They love to scratch couches, and drapes, and rugs, and even you.
-So a sure fire way to get their little adorable paws off your things is to give them some inviting scratchers to sink their claws into.
-They’ll love ya for it because they’re not doing it to destroy, they’re doing it for their own physical health and mental wellness.
+So a sure fire way to get their little adorable paws off your things (and you) is to give them some inviting scratchers to sink their claws into.
+They’ll love ya for it because they’re not doing it to destroy, they’re doing it for their own physical health and mental wellness!

 No really, scratching posts...